Iggy Pop: 2010s

 Pop also sings on "We're All Gonna Die" on Slash's first solo album Slash, which was released in April 2010.
 He appeared as a character in the video game Lego Rock Band to sing his song "The Passenger" and also lent his voice for the in-game tutorial.
 With reference to the song "The Passenger", Pop has appeared on NZ television advertising phone networks, showing that he could get a band to play together by conference call.
 He was inducted as part of the Stooges into the Rock and Roll Hall of Fame on March 15, 2010.

 After a March 2010 stage diving accident, Pop claimed he would no longer stage dive.
 However, he did so on three occasions at a concert in Madrid, Spain on April 30, 2010, and did similarly at London's Hammersmith Apollo on May 2, 2010.
-On July 9, 2010, Pop again stage dived in Zottegem, Belgium, causing bleeding from the face.
+On July 9, 2010, Pop again stage dived at Rock Zottegem, Belgium, causing bleeding from the face.
 In June 2010, Pop appeared at Yonge and Dundas Square in Toronto with the reformed Stooges on the NXNE main stage.
-In 2011 he teamed up with The Lilies, a collaboration between Sergio Dias of Os Mutantes and French group Tahiti Boy & The Palmtree Family, to record the single "Why?".
+In 2011 he teamed up with the Lilies, a collaboration between Sergio Dias of Os Mutantes and French group Tahiti Boy & The Palmtree Family, to record the single "Why?".

 Pop lent his image to PETA's campaign against the annual Canada seal hunt.

 On April 7, 2011, at age 63, Pop performed "Real Wild Child" on the tenth season of American Idol; the Los Angeles Times music blog "Iggy Pop & Hiss" described Pop as being "still magnetic, still disturbing".
 He is also featured on Kesha's song "Dirty Love" on her second album Warrior.
-On August 25, 2013, Iggy and the Stooges co-headlined RiotFest 2013's Day 2, performing in Toronto and Denver along with The Replacements.

 In 2012, Pop was voted into the Michigan Rock and Roll Legends Hall of Fame.
+On August 25, 2013, Iggy and the Stooges co-headlined RiotFest 2013's Day 2, performing in Toronto and Denver along with the Replacements.
 Stooges drummer Scott Asheton died of a heart attack in March 2014 at the age of 64.